ystskm/node-event-drive/README.md

 ## API - Queries

-    // first argument should be a *function* or an *Array* of function(s)
+first argument should be a `function` or an `Array` of function(s) first function of exec is called asynchronously
-    // first function of exec is called asynchronously var emitter = require('event-drive')(exec[, callback]);
+    var emitter = require('event-drive')(exec[, callback]);

-    // event drive now.
+Then, you can event drive now.
-    emitter.on( ..
+    emitter.on( .. )

+See more example *test/basic.js*